sandeepnegi1996/ObsidianNotes/JOB-Hunt/striver-SDE1-sheet/Given an array which consists of only 0, 1 and 2. Sort the array without using any sorting algo.md

 - One : index : zeroCounter to (zeroCounter+oneCounter-1)
 - Two : index : zeroCounter + one Counter   to  end of Array

-## Solution 3
-1. I store it in some collection and that will ba